 How are the classes delivered?

 Almost all classes at The Hatlen Center are taught one-on-one in the student’s apartment or in the local community.
-Weekly group classes including safety classes like internet safety, first aid, traveling in an urban area and more, in addition to recreational trips, are taught in a group setting.
+Small-group classes including job readiness, first aid, and urban travel are taught weekly in addition to recreation outings.

 Can students attend school while attending The Hatlen Center?

-Not only can students attend community college part-time, Hatlen staff will help students learn the entire process including how to determine which local community college to attend, learning about the admission process and how to work with the disabled student services department.
-Some students take classes through other local programs or take online courses.
+Yes!
+Not only can students attend school part-time while attending the program, Hatlen staff are available to help students navigate the process in deciding what school to attend, learning about the admission process and how to work with the disabled student services department.

 Can students work while attending The Hatlen Center?

-We encourage students who are ready and have a strong foundation in Hatlen classes to participate in some form of work experience while attending The Hatlen Center.
-All of our students work with instructors on pre-vocational skills with an emphasis on the acquisition of soft skills to increase employability.
-Through this part of the program, we offer a variety of volunteer sites students can choose from or they can learn about applying to jobs and get practice and guidance through the whole process.
+Yes!
+We encourage students who are ready to participate in some form of work experience while attending The Hatlen Center.
+All of our students learn job readiness with an emphasis on the acquisition of soft skills to increase employability.
+Students are also offered a variety of volunteer opportunities through local businesses in the community.

 Who determines The Hatlen Center curriculum?